vighnesh153/simple-github-gist-api/README.md

 Use this promise based API to
-store data on your github gists without the need to make those tedious HTTP requests.
+store data on your github gists without the need to manually make those tedious HTTP requests.

 > Note: This documentation is for v2 of the lib. v2 has a few breaking changes.
 You can find the v1 documentation in the `docs` directory (On Github).